Max Verstappen wins Dutch GP to overtake Hamilton in championship

 Seven-time world champion Hamilton, who spent the final third of Sunday’s race complaining about his team’s strategy, now trails Verstappen by three points.

-The Briton was also forced to chase the fastest lap on the final lap after team-mate Bottas defied an order not to beat Hamilton’s previous best time.
+The Briton was also forced to chase the fastest lap on the final lap after teammate Bottas defied an order not to beat Hamilton’s previous best time.

-Verstappen’s orange army created one of the best Formula One atmospheres of recent times on the sport’s return to Holland after 36 years away.
+Verstappen’s orange army created one of the best Formula One atmospheres of recent times on the sport’s return to Holland after 36 years away from the circuit.
 And their star man did not disappoint with a commanding win from pole.

 The Dutchman roared away from his starting marks to keep Hamilton at bay in the 262-metre charge to the opening Tarzanbocht and by the end of the opening lap he was already 1.7 seconds clear of his rival.

-Hamilton blinked first, stopping for new rubber on lap 20, but his Mercedes crew were slow changing the Briton’s front-right tyre, costing him a second.
+Hamilton blinked first, stopping for new rubber on lap 20, but his Mercedes crew were slow changing the defending champion’s front-right tyre, costing him a second.

 Verstappen headed for the pits the next time round and emerged ahead of Hamilton – the gap reduced from three seconds to 1.5.